MicrosoftDocs/learn/learn-pr/azure/incident-management-in-sentinel/includes/6-exercise-investigate-incident.md

 ## Task 3: Investigate an incident

 In this task, you'll investigate the incident created when you deleted the VM in Task 2.
-It might take up to five minutes for the incident to display in Azure Sentinel.
+It might take up to ten minutes for the incident to display in Azure Sentinel.

 1. In the Azure portal, search for and select **Azure Sentinel**, and then select the previously created Azure Sentinel workspace.
 2. On the **Azure Sentinel** blade, on the menu bar, in the **Threat management** section, select **Incidents**.